Non-diagonal Lindblad master equations in quantum reservoir engineering: Non-diagonal Lindblad master equations

 and the $\Gamma_{j k}$ correspond to the elements of the decoherence matrix $\boldsymbol{\Gamma}\in \mathbb{C}^{M \times M}$.
-The generalized Lindblad form (\ref{eq:generalized_lindblad_form},\ref{eq:generalized_lindblad:2}) has also been called the Kossakowski-Lindblad form, and the matrix $\boldsymbol{\Gamma}$ has also been known as the Kossakowski matrix~\cite{Kossakowski1972}.
-We avoid using that language since, in general, the operators $\hat{F}_j$ do not form an orthonormal basis for the space $\mathcal{B}(\mathcal{H})$ of bounded operators acting on the system Hilbert space $\mathcal{H}$.
+The non-diagonal Lindblad form (\ref{eq:non-diagonal_lindblad_form},\ref{eq:non-diagonal_lindblad:2}) has also been called the Kossakowski-Lindblad form, and the matrix $\boldsymbol{\Gamma}$ has also been known as the Kossakowski matrix~\cite{Kossakowski1972}.
+We avoid using that language since, in general, the operators $\hat{F}_j$ do not form an orthonormal basis for the space $\mathcal{B}(\mathcal{H})$ of bounded operators acting on the system's Hilbert $\mathcal{H}$.
 Here, the complete positivity of the dynamical map is guaranteed if the decoherence matrix is a Hermitian positive semidefinite matrix ($\boldsymbol{\Gamma} \geq 0$).
+Moreover, in accordance with Choi-Kraus' theorem on completely positive and trace-preserving maps, the number of decoherence operators $M$ for both diagonal and non-diagonal forms will be bounded from above by $d^2-1$, where $d$ is the dimension of the Hilbert space of the system~\cite{Manzano2020}.
 It is worth noting that cross-damping terms in master equations have been associated with the description of high-resolution spectroscopy of atomic systems \cite{Yost2014,Buchheit2016,Konovalov2020}, the Fano effect in cavity quantum electrodynamics \cite{Yamaguchi2021}, among others.
 Moreover, master equations with cross-damping terms are ubiquitous in the theory of two-level systems coupled to a common bath, where they have been shown to be responsible for the dissipative entanglement between non-interacting qubits~\cite{Ficek2002}.
-From Eqs.~\eqref{eq:lindblad_dissipator} and \eqref{eq:generalized_dissipator}, it is clear that the standard dissipators correspond to the diagonal components of their generalized counterparts ($\D[\Lk_j] \rho = \Ds[ \Lk_j, \Lk_j ] \rho$) and therefore, as mentioned above, the standard self-dissipation is included in the generalized description.
-Furthermore, standard and generalized forms are connected through the non-linearity of the standard dissipator,
+From Eqs.~\eqref{eq:lindblad_dissipator} and \eqref{eq:non-diagonal_dissipator}, it is clear that the diagonal dissipators correspond to the diagonal components of their non-diagonal counterparts ($\D[\Lk_j] \rho = \Ds[ \Lk_j, \Lk_j ] \rho$) and therefore, as mentioned above, the diagonal self-dissipation is included in the non-diagonal description.
+Furthermore, diagonal and non-diagonal forms are connected through the non-linearity of the diagonal dissipator,